Story by Kelly Lauer

 If you’re looking to escape the chilly air or happen to have caught a drizzly day, Palmengarten mercifully has several indoor houses, which host impressive displays of exotic and tropical plants.
 We enjoyed our retreat in the Tropics house as we walked from one humid room to the next and admiring the foliage.

-Do not miss the nearby Palm House features rotating exhibits throughout the year.
-On our visit, the exhibit was Orchids and we were blown away by the varieties on display (and for purchase!).
+Do not miss the nearby Palmenhaus, or Palm House, which features rotating exhibits throughout the year.
+During our visit, we were blown away by the Orchid exhibit, which had multiple varieties on display (and for purchase!).

 The 18-hole mini golf course is open daily May-September from 10 a.m.-6 p.m and on weekends or holidays in April and October.
 Clubs and balls are available for a €10 deposit from the nearby Children’s Kiosk.
 A game will cost €2,50 for adults and €1,50 for children 14 and under.
 The Children’s Kiosk also sells snacks and drinks to replenish your energy after a lively game!

 For those looking for a more leisurely visit, the Palmen Express electric train will take families around the Palmengarten daily from April to October.
 Tickets are €1 for children 2-16 and €1,50 for adults.

 Café Siesmayer, located inside the park, is a Vienna-style coffee house that offers traditional German cakes and French pastries as well as sandwiches, soups, salads and a small menu of hearty German delicacies.
 Stop to enjoy a treat or do what we did and take your chocolate éclairs to go!
 They were even more enjoyable sitting inside the Tropic House, watching turtles bathe in a waterfall.

 The Palmengarten is open February-October from 9 a.m.-6 p.m. and November-January from 9 a.m.-4 p.m.
 Tickets are €7 for adults and €2 for kids 13 and under.